mindyng/dbt-learn-on-demand/dbt_packages/snowflake_spend/README.md

 These models are documented and tested.
 If you'd like to see what these look like live, you can see them in [the GitLab Data Team's public dbt docs](https://dbt.gitlabdata.com/#!/model/model.snowflake_spend.snowflake_amortized_rates).

-Maintainers of this projects are @tayloramurphy and @emilie.
+Maintainers of this projects are @m_walker and @jjstark.
 Reviewers are @mpeychet_.

 We include sample Sisense (formerly Periscope) dashboards in the `/analytics` folder.